modernweb-dev/rocket/site/pages/20--presets/10--launch/10--overview.rocket.md

 # Overview

-Rocket comes with a preset you will love.
+Rocket comes with a documentation preset you will love.
 Simple, responsive and behaving like native, it sure is going to be a hit among your users.

 ## Installation